 In the first episode of the Diamond and Pearl Battle Dimension, Chimchar's Tears/Tears for Fears.
-In a practice battle between Ash's newly acquired Chimchar and Dawn's Piplup, Chimchar loses and, after getting knocked to the ground, remembers how Paul abandoned it for being too weak (in his opinion anyway) and assumes Ash may do the same (or at least, think that he's weak as well).
+In a practice battle between Ash's newly acquired Chimchar and Dawn's Piplup, Chimchar loses and, after getting knocked to the ground, remembers how Paul abandoned it because he considered Chimchar too weak and assumes Ash may do the same or, at the least, believe he's weak as well.
 When Ash picks Chimchar up, Chimchar looks ready to hear Ash tell it how weak it is, but to its surprise, Ash praises it and commends Chimchar on how hard it tried.
 Brock and Dawn do as well and the other Pokémon all cheer for Chimchar.
-Chimchar tears up and cries on Ash's shoulder and Ash hugs him.
+Chimchar tears up and throws himself onto Ash's shoulder as he cries his eyes out.
+Although he doesn't understand until Brock explains, Ash hugs Chimchar and lets him know everything's okay.
 Even Meowth, who'd gotten separated from Jessie and James and happened to be nearby, was crying and felt sorry for Chimchar.

 Ash in English version: Chimchar.
 It's okay.
 You're gonna be fine.

 Ash in Japanese version: Hikozaru.
 Cry all you want.
 It's okay to cry.